Masquerade Costume Contest

 Q: How big will the stage be?

 A: We can't say for sure at this time - but we will get back to contestants who have a specific concern.

 Q: How do I get up and off stage?

-A: We have a ramp on the entrance side of the stage, screened from the audience with pipe and drape.
+A: We have a ramp on both the entrance and exit sides of the stage, screened from the audience with pipe and drape.
 We will have volunteers to guide contestants up the ramp; the director will be at the end of the ramp to help you on stage.
-On the exit side of the stage, there will be either, a set of stairs or another ramp - and two Masquerade volunteers to help contestants down and direct you to the backstage area.
+On the exit side of the stage, there will be another ramp - and two Masquerade volunteers to help contestants down and direct you to the backstage area.

 Q: Can I have someone take pictures of me in my costume?

 A: We will have a professional photographer take pictures of all contestants for Dragon Con backstage before the show.
 After the Masquerade, the photographer will take pictures of the winners.
 We will have a "photo op" in the Centennial Ballroom for all convention attendees who would like to take pictures of all the contestants.
 It is suggested you have pictures taken prior to your arrival backstage.

 Q: Can I have friends backstage with me?

 A: No - we do not have adequate room backstage for anyone who is not directly involved with the show.
-If you have a large prop, you can have a helper or two - but they will have to be approved by the Director prior to the show on Sunday and they have to have Masquerade ribbons.
+If you have a large prop, you can have a helper or two - but they will have to be approved by the Director prior to the show on Sunday and they have to have the Masquerade authorization to be back stage.

 Q: What happens to contestants who break the rules?

 A: Storm Troopers at the disposal of the Director will escort the offending contestant(s) from the stage.
 BE SURE YOU UNDERSTAND THE RULES LISTED ABOVE – AND BE AWARE OF THE MOST IMPORTANT RULE OF ALL THAT CONTESTANTS SHOULD UNDERSTAND – DO NOT BORE THE AUDIENCE.

 We hope this answers your questions - if not, please stop by the Masquerade Registration table at the Hyatt in front of the Centennial Ballroom.